Gravewalker666/Gravewalker666/README.md

 ### Hi there, I'm Heshan Andrews👋

-Programmer, willing to learn and take on any technology.
+Programmer, Lifelong learner, willing to learn and take on any technology.
-Thinker, deeply engaged in reading and finds facination in analysing social structures.
+Thinker, deeply engaged in reading and finds fascination in analysing social structures.

 - 🔭 Volunteering Software Engineer at Sustainable Education Foundation
 - 🎓 Computer Science undergraduate at University of Colombo School of Computing